alexr7T/Terraform-Siemens-Fast-Trains_Project/README.md

 - **Enhanced Security:** Protects sensitive data and ensures traffic control.
 - **Cost Optimization:** Aligns resource utilization with Siemens’ financial objectives.
 - **Future-Ready Infrastructure:** Supports ongoing improvements and growth.

+This project is intended solely as a basic example to illustrate fundamental procedures for infrastructure deployment using Azure and Terraform.